TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

   <img src="/imgs/29_class4.png" alt="Processing Workflow" style="width:60%;">
 </a>

-And you can see how many particles are in that class, the estimated resolution etc ...
+And you can see how many particles are in that class, the estimated resolution, etc ...
 Of course, you can also open all these classes in ChimeraX to see how they look:

 <a href="/imgs/29_class5.png" data-lightbox="image-gallery">
   <img src="/imgs/29_class5.png" alt="Processing Workflow" style="width:80%;">
 </a>

 You can see that class 1 is an empty or "trash" class.
-Classes 2, 3, 5, and 6 are quite similar with class 2 being less resolved.
+Classes 2, 3, 5, and 6 are quite similar, with class 2 being less resolved.
 Class 4 is bad.

 Same as before, you can also monitor the classification in RELION, using the commands described previously.